prestonharberts/biblegateway-to-obsidian/README.md

 ## Usage

 Once you are in the directory containing the script, *remove* or *rename* the included Bible folder containing the NET translation.
-Then run `./bg2ob` (this will run the bash script).
+Then run `./bg2ob` (this will run the bash script) to create a new Bible folder with your translation.
 Do not copy anything while the program is running.
 See the Troubleshooting, further below.

+Once it has finished, move the included `bible.css` to `<your obsidian vault>/.obsidian/snippets`, and enable the CSS snippet from Obsidian's settings under Appearance.

 ### Manual changes